Visualsoft to Shopify · Your Options Explained

 You engage Dev Partners directly as your Shopify migration partner.
 Visualsoft are not involved.
 You migrate your products, customer data, order history, and custom functionality to Shopify, and on the other side you have a Shopify store maintained by an independent agency with no commercial stake in keeping you dependent on anything.

-This is the route being taken by Visualsoft customers who have looked at the economics and decided that paying Visualsoft to migrate them away from a Visualsoft platform - and then continuing to pay Visualsoft on top of Shopify fees - doesn't make commercial sense for them.
+This is the route being taken by Visualsoft customers who have looked at the economics and decided that paying Visualsoft to migrate them away from a Visualsoft platform, and then continuing to pay Visualsoft on top of Shopify fees, does not make commercial sense for them.

 Visualsoft are positioning themselves as a Shopify partner for their existing clients.
 If you've had a long and positive relationship with them, value continuity, and are comfortable with managed-agency pricing, this is a legitimate option.